subsquid/docs/docs/sdk/subsquid-vs-thegraph.md

 # Subsquid vs The Graph

 [The Graph](https://thegraph.com) is an indexing protocol and framework for EVM chains.
 In The Graph, indexing projects are called subgraphs.
 A Graph indexing node is a black-box that executes subgraphs compiled into WASM.
-The data is sourced directly from the archival blockchain node, and the processed data is stored in a built-in Postgres database.
+The data is sourced directly from an archival blockchain node, and the processed data is stored in a built-in Postgres database.

 On the contrary, Subsquid employs a radically open modular architecture with:
 - a separated layer for efficient data extraction and batch queries ([Subsquid Network](/subsquid-network/))